GovLab/toolsforcollaboration/README.md

 - [Blexting](http://makeloveland.com/) - a mobile app that lets individuals photographically survey properties and update condition information for posting and sharing.
 These pictures and surveys aim to help cities fight blight.
 The Blexting app was created by LOVELAND, a group that works with governments, neighborhood groups, and development projects to gather public information about properties in clearer, more effective ways.
 - [ChallengePost](http://challengepost.com/) - a community of hackers, and a space to include open source projects, get feedback, and connect with fellow makers.
 - [CommunityPlanIt](https://communityplanit.org/) -  a game that makes planning playful, and gives everyone the power to shape the future of their community.
 - [Discourse](http://www.discourse.org/) – a platform for community discussion.
 Whenever you need a mailing list, a forum to discuss something, a chat room where you can type paragraphs, consider Discourse.
+Watch demo [HERE](https://www.youtube.com/watch?v=huvacbBV8hY).
 - [Draft](https://draftin.com/) – An online tool for collaborative drafting that supports version control and commenting; cloud services like Evernote, Dropbox and Google Drive; in-browser extensions; audio/video transcription tools; markdown to-dos; engagement analytics with several data fields, including the [Fleisch reading level](http://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) for words; and data and file sharing.
 - [Evernote](https://evernote.com/evernote/) – A popular cloud-based note-taking and archiving system that supports cross-device synchronization and updates; in-browser extensions (for saving pages or sections of content from pages); file sharing; and the ability to tag content.
 - [Fountain](https://www.fountain.com/login) - helps you whenever you’re stuck on a problem, by connecting you with a highly rated expert who can help.
 In under 5 minutes you’ll be connected 1-on-1 through video chat, text and photos with annotation.